MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_05-Implement_Intersite_Connectivity.md

       ![Image](./Images/rdp.png)

     >**Note**: This step refers to connecting via Remote Desktop from a Windows computer.
-On a Mac, you can use Remote Desktop Client from the Mac App Stor,e and on Linux computers, you can use anopen-sourcee RDP client software.
+On a Mac, you can use Remote Desktop Client from the Mac App Store,e and on Linux computers, you can use an open-source RDP client software.

     >**Note**: You can ignore any warning prompts when connecting to the target virtual machines.